Español

 Pedestrians have been disproportionately impacted, representing 32% of fatalities in 2021, despite accounting for less than 2% of the population commuting to work by walking.
 Interestingly, although drivers constitute 86% of commute patterns, they account for only 54% of traffic deaths, a stark contrast that underscores the vulnerability and plight of pedestrians.

 These statistics illuminate the harsh reality of road safety in Houston.
-Behind each percentage and each number lies incalculable human suffering that amplifies the urgency to improve traffic safety measures across the city.
+Behind each percentage and number lies incalculable human suffering, which amplifies the urgency of improving traffic safety measures across the city.

 Motorcycle Accidents in Texas and Houston